University of Minnesota Marching Band: Mound of Sound

-In addition to the formations included as part of its pregame show, the Minnesota Marching Band is known for its traditional "Mound of Sound", a halftime drill formation where, as described by the announcer, they "put a really big band in a really small circle."
+In addition to the formations included as part of its pregame show, the Minnesota Marching Band is known for its traditional "Mound of Sound", a halftime drill formation where, as described by the announcer, they "put a really big band in a really small circle".
 Performed since the early 1990s in the Metrodome, the drill form is executed while playing Glenn Miller's big band hit "In the Mood", and consists of the band forming concentric circles and collapsing them to fit all 320 musicians in a 12-meter wide mound-shaped circular formation in the center of the field.
 At the conclusion of the song, the "mound" is expanded outward once again.

 "Hail!
 Minnesota"

-At the end of every rehearsal, performance, or other band event, the members, faculty, and staff of the marching band join together to sing an a capella arrangement of the university's alma mater and the state hymn, Hail!
+At the end of every rehearsal, performance, or other band event, the members, faculty, and staff of the marching band join together to sing an acapella arrangement of the university's alma mater and the state hymn, Hail!
 Minnesota.
 In addition, after every home football game, the football players and coaches gather in front of the band and student section and sing while the band plays the piece.

-"Better Dead than Red"

-Until 2021, it was used often by the University of Minnesota Marching Band, as well as Gopher fans across all sporting events, the phrase "better dead than red" refers to the rival Wisconsin Badgers, whose school colors are red and white.
-The slogan stems from a similar phrase used in the same manner or inversely during the Cold War conflict between the United States and the Soviet Union, referring to the symbolic red color of the Soviet flag.
-The phrase is yelled as part of a drum cadence by the marching band during parades, in the stands of the stadium, as well as during the pregame show, where the band and student section yell the phrase during the dispersal of the Block M. In 2021, this phrase was taken out of the Pride's repertoire out of respect for Native Americans, among other groups.

 Pregame Show

 The University of Minnesota Marching Band performs one of the longest and most complex pregame shows of any band in the country.
 In its entirety, it is roughly 17 minutes long and includes over 75 pages of drill, the majority of which is performed using chair-step style marching.
 There are 244 marching spots in the pregame block, out of the 320 total marching spots within the band.
-Periodically throughout the season, band members assess for a spot in the pregame block, including the section of Big Ten flags.
+Periodically throughout the season, band members assess for a spot in the pregame block and in the section of Big Ten flags.
 The remaining members are responsible for managing the 40 by 25 yard ceremonial American Flag used during the National Anthem.
 The pregame show in its current configuration consists of the following: